Memory Bounds for Concurrent Bounded Queues: Memory Overhead: The Intuition

-However, we still have to address the \emph{memory reclamation} problem: once a segment no longer holds queue elements it should be recycled and the memory it occupies should be released.
-Otherwise, we will have an infinite memory overhead.
-To achieve the finite memory overhead, we reuse segments by applying the technique recently proposed to reclaim descriptors~\citep{tbrown_recyclable_desc}.
-This requires $\Theta(n)$ extra segments on top of the segments that store values, resulting in $\Theta(Kn)$ memory overhead.

-\paragraph{Memory-friendliness.} The segment-based algorithm exhibits $\Theta(C/K+Kn)$ memory overhead: $\Theta(C/K)$ comes from the pointers of linked list and $\Theta(Kn)$ from the memory reclamation algorithm for the implementation of the infinite array.
-Such an algorithm suits well small-contention scenarios.
-Though not memory-optimal, this simple algorithm can be tuned to be more or less memory-friendly by adjusting the constant $K$.
+\paragraph{Memory overhead.} Each segment has a memory overhead of $\Theta(1)$ to store its \texttt{id} and a pointer to the next segment.
+However, we still have to address the memory reclamation problem: once a segment no longer contains queue elements, it should be recycled, and the memory it occupies should be released.
+To make the memory overhead bounded, we suggest reusing segments by applying the technique to reclaim descriptors~\cite{tbrown_recyclable_desc}.
+This approach requires $\Theta(T)$ additional segments on top of the ones that store values, where $T$ is the number of concurrent processes.
+With storing $K$ elements in each segment, the overall solution exhibits $\Theta(C/K\:+\:T\cdot K)$ memory overhead.
+Though not memory-optimal, this simple algorithm can be tuned to be more or less memory-friendly by adjusting the segment size $K$, achieving the minimum of $\Theta(T \cdot \sqrt{C})$ when choosing $K = \sqrt{C}$.

-However, the queue capacity $C$ is typically larger than the number of threads $n$.
-Therefore, ideally, we would like to ensure that the overhead does not depend on $C$.